darelovesdata/ecommerce-market-analytics/docs/PRODUCT_VISION.md

 ## Core Problem Being Solved

 E-commerce brands today operate with incomplete information.
-Marketing teams cannot answer critical profitability questions in less than days.
+Marketing teams cannot answer critical profitability questions within less than a day.
 Decision-makers rely on stale data.
-Opportunities to optimize are discovered weeks after they could have mattered.
+Opportunities to optimise are discovered weeks after they could have mattered.

 This product closes that gap.